Tanzania President orders arrests over Lake Victoria ferry disaster

 Witnesses reached by AFP said the ferry sank when passengers rushed to one side to disembark as it approached the dock.

-Magufuli referred to "negligence" and said he had ordered the arrest of "all those involved in the management of the ferry", during a speech on TBC One public television.
+In a speech broadcast on TBC One public television, Magufuli said "It appears clear that the ferry was overloaded," adding that "negligence has cost us so many lives ... children, mothers, students, old people".

-"It appears clear that the ferry was overloaded," he said, adding that "the arrests have already begun".
+"I ordered the arrest of all those involved in the management of the ferry.
+The arrests have already begun," he added.

 Mwanza governor John Mongella had earlier said the number of survivors was 40, but it was unclear whether any new survivors had been found since rescue operations resumed with police and army divers on Friday morning.